kirkch/jc/README.md

     mavenGroupId:mavenArtifactId:version  <compile|test|runtime|provided>

 The scope of the dependency defaults to 'compile', and thus can be left out.
 If it is included then the angle brackets are required.
-Thus a more complete example would be:
+Thus a more fuller example would be:

     junit:junit:4.8.2         <test>

     [client]
       com.netflix.rxjava : rxjava-core : 0.8.4
       io.netty           : netty-all   : 4.0.0.CR2

     [server]
       client

 The format does ignore whitespace, thus the declarations can be lined up to help readability.